A Quick Guide to the Project Management Office (PMO)

 Begin transitioning projects into the PMO, providing support and training to project teams as needed.
 If any resistance occurs, draw upon your change management plan or ask your stakeholders for guidance.

-5. PMO Continuous Improvement
+5. Continuous Improvement in the PMO

 Read Full Bio